farfromidle/JQ-Salary-Calculator/README.md

 - Follow up, how does event play into the submit variable as well?
 I feel like they are connected.

 - Running into an issue with my code where it keeps telling me “newEmployee” is not defined.
 As I watch the video and take notes, and work along side it, I’m not sure where the error is coming from.
 Available to assist?

+Additional Comment - 3/19/20

+- I was missing a period.
+Have to learn to not spiral when something like that happens.
+Any tips for spotting issues when no errors are being given by the console?